 Some properties are exempt from council tax.
-If you own or occupy a property which is described below and your bill does not show that an exemption has been granted, please contact us for advice.
+If you own or occupy a property described below and your bill does not show an exemption, please contact us for advice.

 A - Abolished from 31 March 2013.
 Please refer to the discounts and reductions page.

 B - Are owned by a charity.
 Exemption allowed for up to six months only.